-Whilst there has been an undoubted slowdown of revenue collections in some firms, which is likely to continue as the impact of lockdowns are felt more acutely, there have been plenty of fiscal upside for your average law firm CFO in this current time.
+Whilst there has been an undoubted slowdown of revenue collections in some firms.
+Which is likely to continue as the impact of lockdowns are felt more acutely.
+There has been plenty of fiscal upside for your average law firm CFO in this current time.

-There has been an immediate stop on a few spend areas and going forward, there will be a lot more scrutiny on spend at every level, from travel, flights, accommodation, marketing/BD/conferences, trainees, graduates, HR and remuneration.
+There has been an immediate stop on a few spend areas.
+And going forward, there will be a lot more scrutiny on spending at every level.
+From travel, flights, accommodation, marketing/BD/conferences, trainees, graduates, HR and remuneration.

-These areas alone could see huge savings in this fiscal year, and going forward we can expect the belts to be tightened a little more and the need for certain spend to be questioned.
+These areas alone could see huge savings in this fiscal year.
+And going forward, we expect it to be tightened a little more.
+And the need for certain spend to be questioned.

-Whilst we have a chance to reshape the law firm remuneration model, it is likely to be a gradual thing that happens, as we wait and see what the real impact of this global pandemic has on the global and local economies.
+Whilst we have a chance to reshape the law firm remuneration model, it will be a gradual thing that happens.
+As we wait and see what the real impact of this global pandemic has on the global and local economies.

 Times will change, but maybe not quite that fast.